djessich/cookbook-pyload/CONTRIBUTING.md

 This cookbook is set up to run tests under Test Kitchen.
 It uses [inspec](https://github.com/chef/inspec) to run integration tests after the node has been converged to verify the state of the node.

-Test kitchen should run completely without exception using the default baseboxes provided by Chef.
+Test Kitchen should run completely without exception using the default baseboxes provided by Chef.
 Because Test Kitchen creates VirtualBox machines and runs through every configuration in the .kitchen.yml file, it may take some time for these tests to complete.

 If your changes are only for a specific recipe, run only its configuration with Test Kitchen.
 If you are adding a new recipe, or other functionality such as a custom resource, please add appropriate tests and ensure they run with Test Kitchen.